 This help guide outlines the process to create an interactive online map using Google My Maps, which is free to use but requires a free Google/Gmail account.
 The resulting map will have custom icons to click on for further information, including text, videos, or images.
 Google My Maps also has help documentation that you may want to consult.

-There are some helpful videos on YouTube, such as this brief one from Google and this one which goes step by step through making a map.
+There are some helpful videos on YouTube, such as this brief one from Google and this 15-minute one which goes step by step through making a map.
 If you want more detail, this 44-minute video should have you covered.

 As long as your information has a location, it can be mapped.
 The location could be:

 - City / town / village / neighbourhood